Montimage/email-domain-classifier/docs/troubleshooting/faq.md

 ### What is the memory usage?

-Memory usage scales with chunk size, not file size:
-- Default (1000 emails): ~100MB
-- Large chunks (5000): ~500MB
+Memory usage is minimal due to streaming processing:
+- Emails are processed one at a time
+- Memory footprint is independent of file size
+- chunk-size only controls progress update frequency

 ## Validation Questions